eddieantonio/cmput296/lab-7.md

  #.
 What does CRUD stand for?
  #.
 In general, what do HTTP 1xx status codes mean?
 HTTP 2xx?
 HTTP 3xx?
     HTTP 4xx?
 HTTP 5xx?
  #.
-What are the benefits of using yeoman generators to scaffold our
-    application?
-What are the cons?
- #.
 What is an XSS attack?
 Name one way a site can be vulnerable to an
     XSS attack.
  #.
 What does CORS stand for?
 Under what situation in web application
     development will you need to care about implementing CORS?
 (Hint:
     What does the "CO" part of "CORS" mean?)
- #.
-Why should client-side JavaScript and CSS be minified before
-    deployment?